NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 Overall, the query processing efficiency of a search engine mainly depends on the following three aspects:

 Our research focuses on all three aspects, and on the interplay between them.
-For single-node query processing, we focus on index reordering methods, faster top-k query processing, and the role of threshold estimation techniques.
+For single-node query processing, we focus on index reordering methods, faster top-k query processing, the role of threshold estimation techniques, and sparse learned indexing methods.
 For distributed search, we study index sharding methods and selective search and index tiering approaches.
-For load balancing and query routing, we look at the performance of existing and new replica assignment and load balancing methods under different workloads, including selective search workloads, and at policies for reissuing queries and tied requests.
+For load balancing and query routing, we look at the performance of existing and new replica assignment and load balancing methods under different workloads, including selective search workloads, and at policies for reissuing queries.

 In addition to publishing our research in academic venues, we also aim to create software prototypes that are useful to other researchers, and to foster reproducibility of research results.
 In particular, this project supports the development of a toolkit for research on indexing and query processing called PISA (Performant Indexes and Search for Academia) [1] in which we implement many of our proposed techniques.
 More details are provided below.